Mazotis/ffmpeg-on-clear-linux/README.md

 ## Google Chrome installation and run script

 [Google Chrome](https://www.google.com/chrome/) is a browser built by Google.
 You will find that the browser is quite fast.
-For NVIDIA hardware, one nicety is that video playback utilizes the Video Engine along with the GPU.
-That is quite awesome and saves me 15 watts versus Chromium and Firefox.
+For NVIDIA hardware, one nicety is that video playback for VP9 media utilizes the Video Engine.
+That saves me 15 watts of power consumption versus Chromium and Firefox.

 The ```RPM``` file for Google Chrome can be found at [Google](https://www.google.com/chrome/) and [pkgs.org](https://pkgs.org/download/google-chrome).
 At the time of writing, I installed version 97.0.4692.71.